grantrules/articles/Installing_Postfix_on_Ubuntu_with_SASL_and_TLS.md

 The server should respond with a list of commands available, this just confirms the server is responding and is ready to receive email.
 Enter *quit* to exit the telnet session.

-> **Note:** After making any change in the Postfix config, reload the config with this command
+> **:bulb: Note:** After making any change in the Postfix config, reload the config with this command
 >
 > `sudo service postfix reload`